Skills Matrix

 There was a time in many companies when “it’s not what you know, it’s who you know” was a basic truth.
 Without modern evaluations, records, and analysis, there weren’t many ways for large organizations to really understand what their employees could do.
 Instead, people needed connections who would recommend them for roles.
 Employees who may have been more qualified, but less connected, did not always get the opportunity to prove themselves.

 Tools like a skills matrix have changed this reality.
 By using it properly, companies can better understand what skills they have under their roof.
-Instead of opportunities based on nepotism, employees get to shine based on what they bring to the table.
-Let’s take a look at why the skills matrix is a very valuable framework for all organizations to use:
+Instead of opportunities based solely on nepotism, employees get to shine based on what they bring to the table.
+Let’s take a look at why the skills matrix is a very valuable framework for all organizations to use.

 Maintaining and Applying a Skills Inventory

 So, when a new project comes along, or a new strategy is implemented, HR often needs to scramble.
-Such initiatives frequently mean that unfamiliar skills are required.
+These initiatives frequently mean that unfamiliar skills are required.
 A skills matrix acts as a record of in-house capabilities.
 If an existing employee already has what is needed, internal hiring can avoid the time and expense of outside recruitment.

 Identifying Areas of Weakness